The Delaware SWCD educates and assists homeowners, community organizations, and local governments on the benefits of backyard conservation practices.

 These common practices are used as solutions to stormwater quantity and quality problems.
 Common backyard conservation practices include rain barrels, rain gardens, native plantings, mulching, drip irrigation, pervious surfaces, dry streambeds, reduction of fertilizer and pesticide use, composting, and green (living) roofs.

 Runoff from rainwater and snowmelt generally enters storm drains on the streets, carrying pollutants from lawn fertilizers, pesticides, and vehicle fluids directly to our creeks, streams, and rivers.
 These pollutants are not filtered out through our stormwater systems before flowing to our creeks and drinking water reservoirs.
 With the number of impervious surfaces (roads, rooftops, driveways, sidewalks, and parking lots) increasing, our stormwater has no way to be slowed, causing serious property damage and flooding.
 Backyard conservation practices can help with water conservation, water quality, water quantity, and backyard habitats.
-Our Stormwater Brochure contains additional information.

 Rain barrels can be a cost-effective way to manage and reuse your stormwater.
 Rain barrels attach to your downspout or rain chain to capture rainwater runoff.
 Use the water captured to water plants, wash cars, or rinse off gardening items.
 Read our Rain Barrel Brochure for more information.